devternity/card-generator/README.md

 # card-generator

-Generator code for DevTernity speaker and workshop cards
+Generator code for DevTernity speaker and workshop cards.